raleel/cfi-srd-pt/0008_Combat.md

 Obstacles can be anything from huge trees, walls, high fences, doors, pits, and so on.
 An Obstacle completely blocks movement, requiring opponents to circumvent it; however, some creatures, like ghosts or those that fly, are unaffected by Obstacles.
 If an object doesn't completely block a square, like a chair, small tree, or bush, it is treated as Difficult Terrain.

 Difficult terrain costs twice the normal movement to enter.
 Thus, moving into an area of Difficult Terrain in a 5-foot square would count as 10 feet of movement.
 A slow creature hindered by Difficult Terrain can always move a minimum of 5 feet.
 Some examples of Difficult Terrain would be shallow pools of water, rubble, low fences, bushes, tall grass/weeds, and dead bodies.
 Some creatures, like ghosts or those that fly are unaffected by Difficult Terrain.
-Passing through Difficult Terrain at any rate faster than the Base Movement Rate requires a Formidable Athletics or a Standard Acrobatics roll to avoid stumbling and falling.
+PasCanto through Difficult Terrain at any rate faster than the Base Movement Rate requires a Formidable Atletismo or a Standard Acrobatics roll to avoid stumbling and falling.

 ---
 ## How Combat Works

-Fighting in _Classic Fantasy Imperative_ is resolved with each attack or Parry representing a single stab, swing, spell cast, or shot of a weapon.
+Fighting in _Classic Fantasy Imperative_ is resolved with each attack or Parry representing a Cantole stab, swing, spell cast, or shot of a weapon.
 Any offensive Action permits the chance to be resisted by a reaction.
 Thus, even if a character manages to strike an opponent, the foe is permitted their own roll to see if they can Parry the blow before it lands.
 The same philosophy is used whether the attacks are missile weapons against targets diving for cover or trying to break free from the iron grasp of a giant octopus.

 ### Attacks and Parries